charlieshao5189/udp_sample_with_buttons_control/README.md

 * Switch 1 set to “GND” = Default behavior of the Sample.
 PSM enabled
 * Switch 1 set to “N.C” = Disable PSM.
 * Switch 2 set to “GND” = Default behavior of the Sample.
 RAI enabled.
-This feature is only available for NB-IoT network.
+This feature is available for both NB-IoT and LTE-M network.
 * Switch 2 set to “N.C” = Disable RAI.

 For PSM and RAI features, when device is connected with network, it will enable the new features configuration right away; when devcie is offline, it will enable the new features configuraiton when reconnect with network.